 What does FOV mean to FPV Goggles?

 Some people prefer larger FOV because it’s more immersive.
-However some prefer smaller FOV because they don’t need to move their eyes as much to see the OSD, and it’s less likely to have blurry edges.
+However some prefer smaller FOV because they don’t need to move their eyeballs as much to see the OSD at the corners, and it’s less likely to have blurry edges.

-And there are so many other factors that go into selecting the ideal FPV goggles.
-Make sure to check out my FPV Goggle Buyer’s guide to learn more.
+There are also so many other factors that go into selecting the ideal FPV goggles, make sure to check out my FPV Goggle Buyer’s guide to learn more.